natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 [You can find the lecture video here. ](https://youtu.be/xkVIr8jrtX0) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+{:.highlight-title}
-## Detailed Learning Objectives
+> Detailed Learning Objectives
+>

-1. **Understand Digital Abstraction:**
+> 1. **Understand Digital Abstraction:**
-  - Learn how digital circuits encode information using voltage levels to represent binary values.
+>   - Learn how digital circuits encode information using voltage levels to represent binary values.
-  - Understand the concept of digital abstraction for transforming continuous analog signals into discrete digital values.
+>   - Understand the concept of digital abstraction for transforming continuous analog signals into discrete digital values.

-2. **Recognize the Role of Semiconductor Devices:**
+> 2. **Recognize the Role of Semiconductor Devices:**
-  - Comprehend the role of MOSFETs in generating voltage levels for digital bits.
+>   - Comprehend the role of MOSFETs in generating voltage levels for digital bits.
-  - Discuss the advantages of using semiconductors for digital encoding and the challenges posed by external disturbances.
+>   - Discuss the advantages of using semiconductors for digital encoding and the challenges posed by external disturbances.

-3. **Apply the Static Discipline in Digital Systems:**
+> 3. **Apply the Static Discipline in Digital Systems:**
-  - Understand the static discipline as a contract ensuring predictable behavior in digital systems.
+>   - Understand the static discipline as a contract ensuring predictable behavior in digital systems.
-  - Learn how the static discipline guarantees that valid inputs lead to valid outputs, ensuring system reliability.
+>   - Learn how the static discipline guarantees that valid inputs lead to valid outputs, ensuring system reliability.

-4. **Explore Combinational Digital Systems:**
+> 4. **Explore Combinational Digital Systems:**
-  - Define combinational devices and systems, detailing their properties and operational criteria.
+>   - Define combinational devices and systems, detailing their properties and operational criteria.
-  - Differentiate between combinational and sequential logic devices, emphasizing the memory-less nature of combinational systems.
+>   - Differentiate between combinational and sequential logic devices, emphasizing the memory-less nature of combinational systems.

-5. **Voltage Encoding and Noise Margin:**
+> 5. **Voltage Encoding and Noise Margin:**
-  - Master the concept of using voltage levels to encode binary data, including defining thresholds for '0' and '1'.
+>   - Master the concept of using voltage levels to encode binary data, including defining thresholds for '0' and '1'.
-  - Understand the importance of noise margins in maintaining signal integrity across digital devices.
+>   - Understand the importance of noise margins in maintaining signal integrity across digital devices.

-6. **Examine Voltage Specifications and Their Impact:**
+> 6. **Examine Voltage Specifications and Their Impact:**
-  - Learn about the specifications for valid voltage levels and how they are used to prevent errors due to noise.
+>   - Learn about the specifications for valid voltage levels and how they are used to prevent errors due to noise.
-  - Discuss how noise margins are established to enhance the robustness of digital systems against external disturbances.
+>   - Discuss how noise margins are established to enhance the robustness of digital systems against external disturbances.

-7. **Utilize Voltage Transfer Characteristic (VTC) Functions:**
+> 7. **Utilize Voltage Transfer Characteristic (VTC) Functions:**
-  - Analyze the Voltage Transfer Characteristic function to determine the behavior of digital systems under various input conditions.
+>   - Analyze the Voltage Transfer Characteristic function to determine the behavior of digital systems under various input conditions.
-  - Evaluate the VTC to ensure that digital devices comply with the static discipline and effectively handle noise.
+>   - Evaluate the VTC to ensure that digital devices comply with the static discipline and effectively handle noise.

-8. **Prepare for Practical Applications:**
+> 8. **Prepare for Practical Applications:**
-  - Integrate the theoretical knowledge of voltage levels, static discipline, and combinational logic into designing and evaluating digital circuits.
+>   - Integrate the theoretical knowledge of voltage levels, static discipline, and combinational logic into designing and evaluating digital circuits.
-  - Prepare for advanced topics in digital systems design, including the use of MOSFETs to build logic gates and more complex combinational circuits.
+>   - Prepare for advanced topics in digital systems design, including the use of MOSFETs to build logic gates and more complex combinational circuits.
+>

-These objectives aim to equip students with a solid foundation in digital systems, emphasizing the translation of theoretical concepts into practical applications in digital electronics and circuit design.
+> These objectives aim to equip students with a solid foundation in digital systems, emphasizing the translation of theoretical concepts into practical applications in digital electronics and circuit design.

 ## [Overview](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=0s)